 Nursing home vs. other types of senior housing

 Nursing homes provide some of the highest levels of care, both medical and custodial.
 If you’re not sure that you or your loved one needs that level of care for the long term, learn more about other types of senior housing, including home care, to see what will best fit your needs.
-See: Senior Housing Options

-Finding a nursing home
+Tips on choosing a nursing home

 Start with referrals.
 Does your family physician or specialist have any recommendations?
 Or do you know any friends who have used different homes?
 Knowing someone with first-hand experience of a nursing home can help you narrow your choices.
 However, remember your needs may differ; one size does not fit all.